hallpaz/3dsystems21/docs/assignment7.md

 In this assignment, we will load a textured mesh from an obj file, create a synthetic dataset by rendering the mesh from multiple viewpoints and use our multi-view dataset to infer properties of the scene with a differentiable renderer.
 First, we'll set up an optimization loop to fit a mesh to the observed dataset images based on a rendered silhouette loss; then we will augment this optimization loop with an additional loss based on rendered RGB images, aiming to predict both a mesh and its texture; and finally we'll learn to infer the camera position of a rendered image using the mesh geometry.

-This tutorial shows how to:

-- Load a mesh and textures from an `.obj` file.
+**The goals of this practice are the following:**

 -  Create a synthetic dataset by rendering a textured mesh from multiple viewpoints

-- Fit a mesh to the observed synthetic images using differential silhouette rendering

-- Fit a mesh and its textures using differential textured rendering

-**The goals of this practice are the following:**

 -  Understand more deeply a renderer pipeline
 -  Learn how a differentiable pipeline can be used to infer a variety of scene properties
 -  Train a model to infer 3D geometry using 2D images supervision